 Our work examines these historical underpinnings at multiple levels – scientists’ careers, institutions, research communities, instrumentation, national and state policy, and the public’s evolving perception of nanotechnology.
 Investigating the “deep history” of a broad set of communities and institutions helps us understand the resources available to the early nano-proponents, and ultimately allows us to understand how those resources constrained and enabled particular aspects of the nano-enterprise.
 This “practical past” therefore has intellectual value for the social scientist as well as the historian, and has special relevance for scientists and policy makers.
 (More...)

-IRG 1 comprises: W. Patrick McCray, Group Leader and member of the CNS Executive Committee, David C. Brock (Chemical Heritage Foundation), Hyungsub Choi (Seoul National University ), Matthew Eisler (UCSB), Roger Eardley-Pryor (UCSB), Cyrus Mody (Rice University), Mara Mills (New York University), Joseph November (University of South Carolina).
+IRG 1 comprises: W. Patrick McCray, Group Leader and member of the CNS Executive Committee, David C. Brock (Chemical Heritage Foundation), Hyungsub Choi (Seoul National University ), Roger Eardley-Pryor (UCSB), Cyrus Mody (Rice University), Joseph November (University of South Carolina), Amy Slaton (Drexel University), and Ann Johnson (University of South Carolina).

 Research Projects: The nano-enterprise sprawls over a vast landscape which includes academic, governmental, and corporate entities as well as diverse publics, non-governmental organizations (NGOs), and points of intersection with other emerging technologies.
 IRG1 research projects have focused on the following areas.